qiita-spots/qiita/qiita_pet/support_files/doc/source/index.rst

 programmatically.

 If you intend to use Qiita at the `central deployment
-<http://qiita.ucsd.edu>`__ we recommend that you have a look at the following
+<http://qiita.microbio.me>`__ we recommend that you have a look at the
-tutorials:
+following documents:

 .. toctree::
    :maxdepth: 1

    tutorials/index.rst
+   faq.rst